AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-external_state_variables-11:

-11. If an effectively volatile object has set to True any of:
+11. If a procedure has an **in** mode parameter of an effectively volatile type, then the Effective_Reads aspect of any corresponding actual parameter shall be False.

-   - Async_Readers, Effective_Writes or Effective_Reads - it may only
-     used as an actual parameter of a procedure whose corresponding formal parameter is of mode **out** or **in out**; or

-   - Async_Writers - it may only used as an actual parameter of a procedure whose corresponding formal parameter is of mode **in** or **in out**.
+    [This is because the parameter is passed by reference and the corresponding aspect of the formal parameter is False.
+In the 11 other cases, the volatility refining aspect of the formal parameter is True and so the aspect of the corresponding actual parameter may be either True or False.]

 .. _tu-fe-nt-external_state_variables-12: